-File all the documents above, except the Custody Decree, with the court.
-Submit the original Custody Decree and two copies to the judge.
+File all the documents above except the Custody Decree with the court.
+Submit the original Custody Decree to the judge.

 The date this form gets filed is the date that starts the timelines for anyone to appeal.
 After you receive the signed and filed final Custody Decree, you must fill out the Notice of Entry of Order and attach a copy of the Custody Decree.